 Elekta adheres to the Greenhouse Gas (GHG) Protocol Corporate Accounting and Reporting Standard, reporting GHG emissions as carbon dioxide equivalents (CO2e).
 The base year is 2021/22.
 We use an operational control approach for our organizational boundary and a market-based approach for scope 2 emissions.

-For scope 1 and 2 emissions, Elekta collects 11 months of activity data and estimates the 12th month if data is provided by an external vendor.
+For scope 1 and 2 emissions, Elekta collects 11 months of scope I and 2 emissions, Elekta collects II months of activity data and estimates the 12th month if data is provided by an external vendor.
 Data is estimated for smaller sites and locations where no data is reported.
 Product-related emissions are estimated based on order data.
 Elekta does not offset emissions.